HJpierzchala/GNX/README.md

 Planned features:
 - PPP-AR full pipeline
-- Real-time PPP
 - Global/regional GIM estimation (SH + KF)
-- Advanced ionospheric indices (ROTI, SIDX, GIX)
 - Cython & parallel acceleration
+- Processing of other GNSS systems, especially BeiDou and GLONASS

 Contributions and suggestions are welcome.
+It would be really cool if GNX-py became an easy-to-use, enjoyable tool for research and learning.
+If you have any ideas, suggestions, or comments, let us know on GitHub.

 ---